w3f/Grants-Program/applications/polkastats.md

 ## Project Description :page_facing_up:

-Please provide the following:
-  * A brief description of the project.
-  * An indication of why this project is good for the ecosystem.
-  * An indication of how you will integrate this project into Substrate / Polkadot.
-  * An indication of why your team is interested in creating this project.

 Polkastats project is a WebApp that displays interesting and diverse information of live Substrate based blockchains.
 It consumes the data from its own database, what makes it fast and responsive.
 At the same time, the Polkastats backend feeds the database with the different blockchain events.

 Polkastats project serves very useful information for validators and delegators alike.
 In most of cases, information shown by Polkastats is not available in any other place, whereas sometimes the information, if repeated, is presented in a more usable manner.